zhouqiji/Iterative-Latent-Graph-DSRE/README.md

 Code for the paper: Relation Extraction by Constrained Latent Graph

 ## Prerequisites
-We follow the pre-processing processes by [dsre-vae](https://github.com/fenchri/dsre-vae).
+We follow the pre-processing processes with [dsre-vae](https://github.com/fenchri/dsre-vae).
 ### Environment
 ```bash
 conda create -n CLG python=3.9